 In a large glass or ceramic bowl, combine hot water and yeast – gently whisk until yeast begins to bubble – then add salt and olive oil and whisk again.

 Add the first two cups of flour, a bit at a time, stirring constantly.
 At first the dough will appear to be the consistency of pancake batter.
 As you add more flour, the dough will become sticky and will require a large spoon, and then your hands working the flour into the dough to combine.
 The last cup of flour may not all be necessary.
 Continue to add flour and begin to form a dough ball.
 Stop adding flour when the dough is tacky, but not sticking to your fingers.

 To form a dough ball, work from the outside in, folding the dough with your hands into the underside of the ball, continue to knead for several more minutes.

 Place dough ball back into the bowl and cover with a clean kitchen cloth.
-Let it rise for 3-4 hours in a warm area (eg. on top of a kitchen shelf).
-Then punch it down, knead the dough again, cover with plastic wrap and continue to let dough rise in the refrigerator for a few hours or overnight.
+Let it rise for 2-3 hours in a warm area (eg. on top of a kitchen shelf).
+Then punch it down, knead the dough again, cover with plastic wrap and continue to let dough rise until it doubles in size.

 Step 2 – Prepare the Sauce

 Combine sauce ingredients and stir.